anirbanc96/main/content/_index.md

 ---

 I am Fifth Year Ph.D. student in the [Department of Statistics and Data Science](https://statistics.wharton.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/) working under the supervision of [Prof. Bhaswar B. Bhattacharya](http://www-stat.wharton.upenn.edu/~bhaswar/).
-Before joining here, I earned both my Bachelor of Statistics and Master of Statistics at the [Indian Statistical Institute, Kolkata](https://www.isical.ac.in/).
+Before joining here, I recieved my Bachelor and Master degrees in Statistics at the [Indian Statistical Institute, Kolkata](https://www.isical.ac.in/).

-Feel free to get in touch!